ToshY/BunnyNet-PHP/docs/base-api.md

         - `2` = TopLeft
         - `4` = Center
         - `5` = CenterStretch
     - The keys `CacheControlBrowserMaxAgeOverride` and `CacheControlBrowserMaxAgeOverride` accept any values in seconds.
-The UI will show the value `Match Server Cache Expiration` but the value updated through the API will be honored.
+The Bunny dashboard will show the value `Match Server Cache Expiration` but the value updated through the API will be honored.
     - The key `OriginShieldZoneCode` accepts the 2-digit code `FR` (France, Paris) or `IL` (Illinois, Chicago).
     - The `WAF` related settings are not implemented yet.
 This feature is currently being worked on and does not have an ETA.